Jon Kitna: Regular season

+Postseason

 Coaching career

 From 2012 to 2014, Kitna was a math teacher and head football coach at alma mater, Lincoln High School.
 As coach he led the team to a 5–5 record in the 2012 season.
 Lincoln improved to 8–2 in 2013 and 11–1 in 2014.
-Lincoln shared the Washington Interscholastic Activities Association District 3A Narrows regular season championship in 2013, with a 5–1 conference record tied with Lacey Timberline.
+Lincoln shared the Washington Interscholastic Activities Association (WIAA) District 3A Narrows regular season championship in 2013, with a 5–1 conference record tied with Lacey Timberline.
 In 2014, Lincoln went 7–0 in conference play and won the outright regular season championship.

 In January 2015, he resigned from Lincoln and accepted the head coaching job at Waxahachie High School in Waxahachie, Texas, south of Dallas.

 In February 2018, Kitna was hired at Brophy College Preparatory, an all-men Jesuit high school in Phoenix, Arizona.
-He guided the football team to a 7-4 record and a state appearance.
+He guided the football team to a 7–4 record and a state appearance.

 In June 2018, he was named the offensive coordinator for the San Diego Fleet of the Alliance of American Football, which began play in 2019.
 However, he did not coach a game for the Fleet as he joined the Dallas Cowboys staff in January to become their quarterbacks coach and work with Dak Prescott.
 In 2020, he was not retained by new Cowboys head coach Mike McCarthy.

 In March 2020, Kitna was hired as the football head coach and athletic coordinator at Burleson High School in Burleson, Texas.

 He would coach there until the 2022 season.

-In February 2023, Kitna was hired as the head football coach at Lakota East High School in Liberty Township, OH.
+In February 2023, Kitna was hired as the head football coach and dean of students at Lakota East High School in Liberty Township, Ohio.

 Head coaching record

 Personal life

 Kitna became a Christian while attending Central Washington University.
 His parents, who had previously been non-religious, later became Christians as well.
-Kitna has four children with his wife Jeni.
-His son Jalen was a quarterback at Florida, but was dismissed from the team in December 2022 after being arrested on child pornography charges.
+Kitna has four children with his wife.
+His son Jalen Kitna was a quarterback at Florida, but was dismissed from the team in December 2022 after being arrested on child pornography charges.
+The charges were later reduced to a misdemeanor after investigation, and he was able to re-enroll in classes.
+Jalen has since committed to play for the UAB Blazers for the 2024 season.